koflera/End2End-DLMRI/README.md

 Here, we provide an implementation of the network described in our work

-"Deep Supervised Dictionary Learning by Algorithmic Unrolling - Application to Fast 2D Dynamic MR Image Reconstruction"
+"Deep Supervised Dictionary Learning by Algorithm Unrolling - Application to Fast 2D Dynamic MR Image Reconstruction"

 by A. Kofler, M.C.
 Pali, T. Schaeffter and C. Kolbitsch.